pyshivam/geergit-discussion/README.md

 ## NOTE:

-1. For changes to take effect close all running applications alsoswipe / clear apps from recent list.
+1. For changes to take effect close all running applications also swipe / clear apps from the recent list.
 No need to reboot.

 ### Steps to enable app in Xposed Framework (LSPosed Recommended)

 - Install app
-- Go to xposed module
+- Go to the xposed module
 - Enable module in xposed framework
-- Select target/victim apps in module's scope incase of LSPosed
+- Select target/victim apps in the module's scope in case of LSPosed
 - Restart phone
 - Open the app
 - And you can start using it by changing settings.